polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

     /* --snip-- */
 }
 ```
-Now, when the Balances pallet detects that the free balance of an account has reached zero, it calls the `on_free_balance_zero` function of the Contracts pallet.
+Now, when the Balances pallet detects that the free balance of an account has
+reached zero, it calls the `on_free_balance_zero` function of the Contracts pallet.

 ### Exposing The Contracts API

-We now need to enable calls to the contracts pallet.
-Not all of the pallets require using a specialized configuration to interact with them.
-However, the contracts pallet requires these API to call the sandboxed contracts.
+We now want to enable an easy way to get the contract's state.
+It's not required to
+enable RPC calls on the contracts pallet to use it in our chain.
+However, we'll do it to make calls to our node's storage without making a transaction.

+Contracts do not return data at the end of their execution.
+Due to the nature of blockchains,
+a transaction needs to be valid to get finalized and included in a block before getting the
+current state.

 To achieve this, we need to start by adding the required API dependencies.